RLE-Foundation/rllte/docs/tutorials/mt/irs.md

 ```

 ## RLeXplore with Stable-baselines, CleanRL, ...
-**RLeXplore** can be seamlessly integrated with existing RL libraries, such as Stable-Baselines3, CleanRL, etc. We provide specific examples [GitHub](https://github.com/RLE-Foundation/RLeXplore#tutorials).
+**RLeXplore** can be seamlessly integrated with existing RL libraries, such as Stable-Baselines3, CleanRL, etc. We provide specific examples on [GitHub](https://github.com/RLE-Foundation/RLeXplore#tutorials).

 ## Custom Intrinsic Reward
 Since **RLeXplore** provides a standardized workflow and modular components of intrinsic rewards, which facilitates the creation, modification, and testing of new ideas.
 See the example of creating custom intrinsic rewards on [GitHub](https://github.com/RLE-Foundation/RLeXplore/blob/main/5%20custom_intrinsic_reward.ipynb).

 ## Benchmark Results
-We conducted extensive experiments to evaluate the performance of **RLeXplore** on multiple well-recognized exploration tasks, such as *Super Mario Bros*, *MiniGrid*, etc. Please view our [Wandb](https://wandb.ai/yuanmingqi/RLeXplore/reportlist) space for the benchmark results.
+We conducted extensive experiments to evaluate the performance of **RLeXplore** on multiple well-recognized exploration tasks, such as *SuperMarioBros*, *MiniGrid*, etc. Please view our [Wandb](https://wandb.ai/yuanmingqi/RLeXplore/reportlist) space for the benchmark results.